-The \$4.1 million decrease in EBIT in 2009 as compared to 2008 was due to: a decrease in EBIT from the Aclara Group due to lower margins on product sales, a \$2.3 million charge related to the Aclara RF facility relocation, mentioned in other expenses, net, above and an increase in amortization for the TWACS NG capitalized software.
-Additionally, 2008 included \$15.0 million of EBIT associated with the PG&E/Aclara PLS deferred revenue recognized in 2008.
+The \$4.1 million decrease in EBIT in 2009 as compared to 2008 was due to: a decrease in EBIT from Aclara due to lower margins on product sales; a \$2.3 million charge related to the Aclara RF facility relocation, mentioned in other expenses, net, above; and an increase in amortization for the TWACS NG capitalized software.
+Additionally, 2008 included \$15 million of EBIT associated with the PG&E/Aclara PLS deferred revenue recognized in 2008.